 - Add chicken wings to buttermilk and let marinate for at least 2-3 hours.

-- While chicken marinates, add flour, seasoned salt, paprika, black pepper and garlic powder to paper bag and shake well to evenly distribute flavors.
+- While chicken marinates, add flour, cornstarch, seasoned salt, paprika, black pepper, and garlic powder to a paper bag and shake well to evenly distribute flavors.

 - Dip each piece of chicken into seasoned flour thoroughly coating each piece then add piece to baking sheet to rest.